-If you purchased a domain from a third-party provider, you can transfer it to Squarespace and manage it within your site.
-Transferring your domain lets you manage all of your domain settings and billing in one place, with Squarespace as your domain host.
+If you purchased a domain from a third-party provider, you can transfer it to Squarespace.
+When you transfer your domain, you can manage all of your domain settings and billing from your Squarespace account.
 This guide reviews how to transfer a domain registered elsewhere to Squarespace.

 Before you begin

-- Changing your domain contact information can lock the domain for 60 days and prevent transfers.
+- If you changed your domain's contact information recently, ensure that the domain isn't locked.
+Changing your domain contact information can lock the domain for 60 days and prevent transfers.
 Before changing any contact information, ask your provider if this will lock your domain.

 - For common questions and answers, visit Domain transfers FAQ.